 Greg has been a Trustee of Citizens Advice North Somerset since 2018 (elected November 2018).

-Richard has been a trustee of Citizens Advice North Somerset since February 2019.
+Charlotte has been a Trustee of Citizens Advice North Somerset since May 2020.

 John Reeve is a Pensions Actuary who has worked for a number of large consultancies helping companies set up and manage their workplace pension schemes.
 He is now a part time Director of a small business doing the same work.